 Most accountants earn their bachelor’s degree in accounting or finance.
 By getting certified in certain areas of accounting, you can improve your jobs prospects substantially.

-Some employers will prefer that you have your master’s degree in accounting or business administration.
+Some employers will prefer that you have your master’s degree in accounting or masters MBA degree in business administration.
 Some universities offer specialized accounting degrees, such as a bachelor’s in internal auditing.

 You also may be able to get a job as a bookkeeper or accounting clerk with an associate’s degree.
 Once you have served as a junior accountant, you may be able to become a full accountant after you have earned at least your bachelor’s degree.